fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 Each message is the sum of all feed updates that occur during the session.
 This requires me to save and update a bit of state for each session.

+## I. A simplified example of the problem

 It is straightforward to refresh the MTA feeds at a regular interval and broadcast the new data to open connections.
 This can be achieved by binding websocket sessions to an [event emitter](https://nodejs.org/api/events.html) that emits data every time the feeds are refreshed.
-For example, here is a websocket server that listens to a timer and sends a message every time the timer ticks.
+For example, here is a websocket server that listens to a timer and sends a message when the timer ticks.

 {% highlight javascript %}
 const EventEmitter = require(`events`);